hspak/hspak.dev/posts/0002-framework-laptop.md

 a couple things I would like to see improved however:
 - The hinge feels a bit too stiff and wobbles a bit more than I'd like.
 Compared to the macbook hinge, it feels lacking.
-- The venting is it bit lacking and the CPU feels like it's choking at times (though this is probably the consequence of the CPU choice -- more on this later).
+- The venting is also a bit lacking and the CPU feels like it's choking at times (though this is probably the consequence of the CPU choice -- more on this later).